henyau/SDC_proj5/README.md

 We can also see that channels 1 and 2 do not add

 #### 3. Classifier training
 This function `extract_features()`,implemented in `hog_helper.py`, combines the feature vectors of the HOG, spatial, and color information.
 The function is called from the second cell of the iPython notebook `Vehicle Detection.ipynb` to generate feature vectors for 8,798 images of vehicles and 8,971 images of non-vehicles.
+The data sources are from KITTI (http://www.cvlibs.net/datasets/kitti/) and

 After rescaling the feature vectors with `StandardScaler()`, the scaled feature vectors are used to train a linear support vector classifier (SVC) using `sklearn.svm.LinearSVC()`.